learn-co-curriculum/java-mod-5-jpa-1to1/README.md

 | 5   | false    |
 | 6   | false    |

-Notice the `STUDENT_DATA` primary key values are 1,2 and 3, while the `ID_CARD`
-primary key values are 4, 5, and 6.
+Notice the `STUDENT` primary key values are 1,2 and 3, while the `ID_CARD` primary key values are 4, 5, and 6.
 PostgreSQL appears to use a single sequence generator for both tables.
 Other DBMS software may use a separate sequence generator for each table.

 ## Modeling the Relationship

-Here is the relationship we are modeling for reference:
+Here is the one-to-one relationship we are modeling for reference:

 ![One to One relationship erd](https://curriculum-content.s3.amazonaws.com/6036/java-mod-5-jpa-1to1/student_idcard_erd.png)

 Both the `Student` and `IdCard` classes have to be modified to model the relationship.
 Here are the steps we have to follow:

-1. Create fields in both classes to store the associated instance.
+1. Create fields in both classes annotated with `@OneToOne` to store the associated instance.
    - Class `Student` will have a new instance variable `IdCard card` to reference the associated id card object.
+    ```java
+    @OneToOne
+    private IdCard card;
+    ```
    - Class `IdCard` will have a new instance variable `Student student` to reference the associated student object.
-2. Annotate fields with the `@OneToOne` annotation.
-3. Define which table will reference the foreign key by passing the `mappedBy` value to the `@OneToOne` annotation.
-   - Class `IdCard` will have the annotation `@OneToOne(mappedBy = "card")`.
+    ```java
+    @OneToOne
+    private Student student;
+    ```
-4. Generate getter/setter methods for the new fields in both classes.
+2. Generate getter/setter methods for the new fields in both classes.
+3. Define the entity on the owning side of the relationship (Student).
+   Add the `mappedBy` attribute in the `@OneToOne` annotation to the entity on the non-owing side (IdCard).
+   We will do this step later in the lesson.
+    ```java
+    @OneToOne(mappedBy = "card")
+    private Student student;
+    ```

-Edit `Student` to add the `card` field and getter/setter methods as shown:
+First, let's edit `Student` to add the `card` field and getter/setter methods as shown:

 ```java
 package org.example.model;